Steven D. Koski, PhD

 Communication majors participate in a required off-campus professional internship.
-Popular apprenticeship experiences have included work with print media, non-profit organizations or public relations agencies, with one of New Jersey's many radio stations, and frequently on television production in New York City.
-Many communication minors take advantage of opportunities on-campus to work with the campus newspaper, television studio or web publications.
+Popular internship experiences have included work with print and visual media, non-profit organizations, public relations agencies, with one of New Jersey's many radio stations, and frequently on television productions in New York City.
+Communication minors are required to take advantage of opportunities on campus to work with the campus newspaper, television studio, web publications or other communication-related activities.

 These careers include:

 Communication majors are also prepared for further graduate study.
-Many communication graduates pursue a master's degree at the College while others have gone on to graduate study at such prestigious institutions as Seton Hall, Columbia and Rutgers universities.
+Many communication graduates pursue a master's degree in a non-communication discipline at the College while others have gone on to graduate study in communication at such prestigious institutions as Seton Hall, Columbia and Rutgers universities.

-In addition to foundation courses, communication majors must complete an additional 12 credits of communication courses to complete the 40 credit major.
+In addition to foundation courses, communication majors must complete an additional 12 credits of communication courses to complete the 37-credit major.
 Students may choose courses from one of the specializations in the major: mass communication or public relations.
-Or, with the approval of the communication faculty, students may mix and match courses from the two specializations and other approved communication courses.
+Or, with the approval of the communication faculty, students may mix and match courses from the two specializations with other approved communication courses.